Role of Plant Growth Promoting Rhizobacteria (PGPR) and Biochar to Soil Carbon Sequestration and Plant Performance in Climate Resilience —A Review

 Amin Fathi1*, Babak Modara 2, Auday Hamid Taha3

-1- Department of Agronomy, Ayatollah Amoli Branch, Islamic Azad University, Amol,
+1- Department of Agronomy, Ayatollah Amoli Branch, Islamic Azad University, Amol, Iran.

 2- Ph.D. student of Agronomy, Yasuj Branch, Islamic Azad University, Yasuj, Iran.

-3- College of Agriculture, University of Kerbala, Kerbala, Iraq
+3- College of Agriculture, University of Kerbala, Kerbala, Iraq.

 * Corresponding author Email: dr.aminfathi@gmail.com